 How to Submit

 Papers must be submitted electronically as a single Microsoft Word document to firstname.lastname@example.org.
-Submission are accepted on a rolling basis.
+Submissions starting Winter 2015 are accepted on a rolling basis.
 After each submission deadline, your work will go through a double-blind peer review process, and you should hear back from the Editorial Board within 2-3 weeks.
 Please direct any questions to email@example.com.

 Before you submit, make sure you have included the following in a single Word document: